icebreaker-fpga/icebreaker-litex-examples/soc/README.md

 NOTE: The script should automatically download all python dependencies.
 You only have to provide the FPGA tools and riscv compiler.

-TODO: Add information how to get FPGA tools and the riscv compiler.

 Go to one of the language example repositories and follow the instructions in the respective README.md.